hashier/hashier.github.io/homepage/content/posts/getting-rid-of-java-on-a-mac.md

 categories:
 - computer
 aliases:
-draft: true
+draft: false
 ---

-If you installed Java from Apple then you have the problem, that you have got a very old Version of Java:
+If you installed Java from Apple then you have the problem, that you have got a very old Version of Java.

 <!--more-->